meetkabeershah/meetkabeershah.github.io/_posts/2015-2-1-hello-world.md

 Currently, I’m a [software engineer](https://www.linkedin.com/in/xameeramir) for [Next Services](http://www.nextservices.com/) (a healthcare IT firm) focused on .NET and database programming.
 In this role I complement the staff efforts by building custom softwares, overseeing requirements for people from many teams.

-I represent the company and team to external technical solution providers and internal teams including top executives.
+I also represent the company and team to external technical solution providers and internal teams including top executives.
 I also act as a technical trainer for new joinees.